MERLCenter/MERL-Center-public/_guides/2021-08-25-mala-loves-cheese.md

 ---

 ## About Mala
-Mala grew up in Virginia, which is in the United States and not really known for cheese.
-Then Mala moved to France and discovered cheese does not just come in the form of processed yellow squares.
-However, French cheese can be smelly and Mala is not really a fan of that, either.
+Maaaaaaaala grew up in Virginia, which is in the United States and not really known for cheese.
+Then Maaaaaaaala moved to France and discovered cheese does not just come in the form of processed yellow squares.
+However, French cheese can be smelly and Maaaaaaaala is not really a fan of that, either.
 Then Mala moved to New York and OMG, there is so much cheese!
 Manchego, brie, queso blanco, the list goes on.

 ## About Cheese
 Cheese is really **delicious**.
 Unless you're lactose-intolerant or vegan, in which case, it's not.
 Better to stick to vegetables in that case.